Wednesday, August 5, 2009

 My (almost) Famous Quotes

-“We can not value our accomplishments, or believe in our potential, until we value and believe in ourselves”- James D. Tippett
+“We can not value our accomplishments, or believe in our potential, until we value and believe in ourselves”

 “It’s not knowledge by itself, but the application of ones knowledge to affect beneficial outcomes, regardless from where it is gained.”